P&C insurance markets by country

 The UK P&C insurance market

-The United Kingdom insurance sector is very developed and large, being the largest in Europe and fourth largest insurance market globally.
-Size of the total P&C insurance sector is around EUR 78 billion in terms of premiums (2021).
+The United Kingdom insurance sector is very developed and large, being the second largest in Europe as of 2020 and seventh largest insurance market globally in 2023.
 In 2020, the industry employed more than 114,000 direct employees.

-In the UK, there are around 410 authorised insurance companies of which approximately 282 companies are concentrated to the non-life insurance sector.
+In the UK, there are about 410 authorised insurance companies of which approximately 282 companies are concentrated to the P&C insurance sector.
 The number of authorised companies has been decreasing since 2016, however, an increase is to be expected due to EU insurers completing their restructuring of UK business.
 Bank of England compile the list of authorised companies.
-Based on the number of insurers, it can be concluded that the insurance market is not highly concentrated.
-In 2022, the nine largest non-life insurers wrote approximately 32 per cent of all non-life premiums.
+Based on the number of insurers, it can be concluded that the P&C insurance market is very fragmented.
+In 2023, the six largest P&C insurers wrote approximately 22 per cent of all P&C premiums.

-In the UK, the largest non-life insurance class measured by the gross premiums is fire and other damage to property.
+In the UK, the largest P&C insurance class measured by the net written premiums is fire and other damage to property.
 The second largest insurance class is general liability and the third is motor vehicles.

 Premiums net of reinsurance (insurance activities)